renesas-rz/rzg_hmi_sdk/sample_app/lvgl/lvgl_sample_img_disp/README.md

 ## Notice
 * LVGL v8.3 library uses [TJpgDec (Tiny JPEG Decompressor)](http://elm-chan.org/fsw/tjpgd/) for JPEG decompression.
 Since the library does not support progressive JPEG, this sample app cannot display a progressive JPEG image.
 * LVGL v8.3 library supports 24-bit RGB888 and 32-bit ARGB8888 bitmap.
 Please note that it does not support 32-bit XRGB8888 bitmap.
 When you use a 32-bit bitmap image, you need to set appropriate alpha values.
+* Information about image files used in this program (such as file path and image size) is hard-coded.
+If you would like to change displayed image files, edit '_create_buttons_' function in '_src/sample-app.c_'.

 ## License